bmj2728/utils/README.md

 This project follows Go's standard testing practices.
 Each package includes comprehensive tests to ensure functionality, edge cases, and regression prevention.

+### Test Organization

+Tests have been organized into multiple files by functionality area for better maintainability:

+- `casing_test.go` - Tests for case conversion functions
+- `comparison_test.go` - Tests for string comparison functions
+- `generation_test.go` - Tests for string generation functions
+- `lorem_test.go` - Tests for lorem ipsum generation
+- `sanitization_test.go` - Tests for HTML and text sanitization
+- `transform_test.go` - Tests for string transformation functions
+- `validation_test.go` - Tests for string validation functions
+- `examples_test.go` - Example usage patterns for documentation

+This organization makes it easier to locate and maintain tests for specific functionality areas.

 ### Running Tests Locally

 To run all tests in the project: